MattMer/CYB333_Py_Cursor/README.md

 - Verify your events contain Event IDs that match known MITRE techniques
 - Check that the rule engine loaded successfully (look for cache messages)
 - Some Event IDs may not have corresponding MITRE mappings

+**GitHub API rate limit exceeded**:
+- Unauthenticated requests are limited to 60/hour
+- Create a `.env` file in the project directory with: `GITHUB_TOKEN=your_token_here`
+- With a token, rate limit increases to 5,000/hour
+- Use `--refresh` flag to force re-fetch when rate limit resets
+- Cache allows offline operation after initial setup

 ---